When the world sees a 500... but the server promises it is a 200

 Insufficient content written

-This is a client side HTTP error… where the server sends the incorrect amount of body, so the client goes, well the server is wrong and raises a 500.
-I’ve always thought 500 errors were server error and thus could only be raised on the server.
+I’ve always thought 500 errors were server errors and thus could only be raised on the server.

 The fix

-but newer versions and the real APIs used chunked encoding which never set the header so there is no issue there.
+The reason why it didn’t fail elsewhere: the version of the mock API we used added Content-Length, but newer versions and the real APIs used chunked encoding, which never set the header, so there’s no issue there.

-This was a long road to understand the issue, and one line to fix it, and totally a new experience in learning that server errors can occur client side too.
+This was a long road to understand the issue, and one line to fix it—and totally a new experience in learning that server errors can occur client-side too.